Varying-Vagrant-Vagrants/VVV/docs/en-US/references/default-sites.md

  - [http://local.wordpress.dev](http://local.wordpress.dev) - a standard WordPress install
  - [http://src.wordpress-develop.dev](http://src.wordpress-develop.dev) and [http://build.wordpress-develop.dev](http://build.wordpress-develop.dev) - a copy of the develop branch of WordPress

+You can see these in your VVV config, allowing you to make new sites, or remove the built in sites if you so choose.

 ## VVV as a MAMP/XAMPP Replacement

 Multiple projects can be developed at once in the same environment.